 The Group has executed EUR/USD forward transactions amounting to €362.6 million to hedge a certain portion of forecast sales between April and December 2025.
 These contracts are part of the Group's strategy to hedge future EUR cash flows by locking in the corresponding USD value, thereby mitigating currency exchange risk.
-The objective of these transactions is to ensure that the future EUR-denominated revenues are fixed in terms of the Group's cash flow projections.
+The objective of these transactions is to ensure that the future EUR-denominated revenues are fixed in terms of the Group's functional currency, USD, thus providing greater certainty and stability in the Group's cash flow projections.